Ursula Jones: Author

 The Witch's Children, her first picture book, was published in 2001.
 Illustrated by Russell Ayto, it was shortlisted for the Kate Greenaway Medal.
 The sequel, The Witch's Children and the Queen, won a gold Nestlé Smarties Book Prize in 2003.
 The third and last book in the series The Witch's Children Go To School won the Roald Dahl Funny Prize in 2008—the first year the award ran.
 All three are illustrated by Ayto.

 The Princess Who Had No Kingdom, a picture book illustrated by Sarah Gibb about a princess who marries a jester, was published in 2009.
 Two more books with Gibb followed, a sequel, The Princess Who Had No Fortune, and then a retelling of Beauty and the Beast.
 Jones wrote two more fairytale picture book retellings with different illustrators—Cinderella with Jessica Courtney-Tickle in 2018, and The Sleeping Beauty with Paola Escobar in 2021.
 All her picture books are published by Orchard Books.

 She has also written novels for older children, including Dear Clare, My Ex Best Friend, The Lost King and The Youngstars, about a troupe of teenage performers.

-When Diana Wynne Jones died in 2011, her last book—the children's fantasy novel The Islands of Chaldea—was an unfinished manuscript.
+When Diana Wynne Jones died in 2011, her last book — the children's fantasy novel The Islands of Chaldea — was unfinished.
 Jones, apparently at the suggestion of their family and Diana Wynne Jones's agent, agreed to complete it.
 She has described the planning and writing process as "curiously traumatic", and said finishing it was "an unbearable second parting from her: as if she had died again".
-Jones said she attempted to erase her own writing style, and critics and the book's publisher have said they were unable to work out where Diana Wynne Jones's portion of the book ended and Jones's began.
+Jones said she attempted to erase her own writing style, and critics and the book's publishers have said they were unable to work out where Diana Wynne Jones's portion of the book ended and Jones's began.
 The book was published by Greenwillow in the U.S and HarperCollins in the UK.
 It was a finalist for the Mythopoeic Awards in 2015.